 Use Case 2: AI-Powered Product Recommendations

 Personalized product recommendations are among the most effective levers in e-commerce.
-According to McKinsey, AI-based recommendations generate 4.4x higher conversion rates compared to traditional product search (McKinsey).
-Amazon already generates approximately 35% of its revenue through AI-powered recommendation algorithms (Amazon/Algolia).
+According to McKinsey, shoppers who click on personalized recommendations are roughly 4.5x more likely to purchase than other visitors (McKinsey).
+Amazon already generates approximately 35% of its revenue through AI-powered recommendation algorithms (McKinsey).

 Agentic AI takes personalization to a new level: instead of simple rules like "customers who bought X also bought Y," autonomous agents analyze entire user behavior in real time - click paths, dwell time, scroll depth, previous purchases, and even seasonal trends.
 The result is highly individualized recommendations that dynamically adapt to the current context.

 Companies that consistently leverage AI-based personalization achieve on average 40% more revenue than comparable merchants without AI personalization (McKinsey).
-89% of companies report positive ROI within an average of nine months (Envive.ai).
+Well-executed personalization typically drives a 10 to 15% revenue lift (McKinsey).
 These numbers make clear: AI-powered recommendations are no longer a nice-to-have but a central revenue driver.

 Real-Time Analysis